Bluevine Business Checking 2024 Review

 - Deposit fees: $4.95 (at Green Dot locations)

 A business bank account is essential for small and large businesses alike.
 Even for contractors who might not technically need a business bank account, separating your personal and business finances can make tracking your company’s progress easier and save you from big headaches come tax time.

-The BlueVine Business Checking account is an online-only FDIC-insured account through The Bancorp Bank.
+The Bluevine Business Checking account is an online-only FDIC-insured account through Coastal Community Bank.
 You can set up an account in just a few minutes, and access your account online with either a browser or the mobile app (for iOS and Android phones).

 There’s no opening balance requirement to get started.
-However, you’ll need to meet the minimum requirements:
+However, BlueVine reviews your business details to make sure you need to meet these minimum requirements:

 - Own a small business

 - Be a U.S. citizen or resident with a verifiable address in the U.S.

 - Your business can’t be in the adult entertainment, gambling, weapons and firearms, or illegal substances industries